steve-gray/somersault/README.md

 Produces the most recently registered tag value (and completes dependencies, if required).
 The tag value must match a tag used during registration.

+    const myInstance = myContainer.resolve('someTag');
+    myInstance.doSomething();

+### .resolveAll(tag)
+Produces an instance of all instances of the specified tag registration in the container hierarchy all the way to the root.

+    const myWidgets = myContainer.resolveAll('widget');
+    for (const widget of myWidgets) {
+      widget.frob();
+    }

+Registrations are returned in most-recent registration order _ascending_ through the hierarchy, so more recent registrations from parents appear after oldest child registrations.

 ## Advanced Usage
 ### Nested Dependencies
 The `somersault` package will resolve dependencies, and then dependencies of those